chowlett/chowlett_release/README.md

 # StrongstartRelease

-A private ruby gem that adds the following rake tasks to a Strong Start web application - SiTE SOURCE or GRFS:
+A private ruby gem that adds the following rake tasks to the development environment of a Strong Start web application - SiTE SOURCE or GRFS:

 | Task                                  | Description                                                                                                           |
 |---------------------------------------|-----------------------------------------------------------------------------------------------------------------------|